BreadGuy007/Handbook_management/docs/getting-started/devenv/nodejs-development-environment.md

 <!--
 ## Node.js installation on Windows and others
  -->
-## Winodws やその他の OS での Node.js のインストール
+## Windows やその他の OS での Node.js のインストール {#node-js-installation-on-mac-and-linux-with-nvm}

 <!--
 You can [download a Node.js installer](https://nodejs.org/en/download/) directly from the main Node.js website.
 The latest version is recommended.
 Installers are available for Windows and Mac, and binaries are available for Linux.